Astronomy for the Beginner or User of Small Telescopes

 Set your scope parameters and EP Field of View and Submit.

-The 1X, 2X, and 3X in resulting table
+The 1X, 2X, 3X indicate Barlow Multiplier.

 If you have the typical box of eyepieces, and perhaps a few telescopes